-Many entertainment devices such as Blu-ray players, games consoles, streaming boxes andr PVRs (personal video recorders) also have the ability to access online TV programs or content stored on your home network via DLNA.
+- Many entertainment devices such as Blu-ray players, games consoles, streaming boxes and PVRs (personal video recorders) also have the ability to access online TV programs or content stored on your home network via DLNA.

 Getting a wireless network up and running in your home is simple; keeping it secure from unwanted eyes takes a little more effort.

 - When you're shopping for a wireless router, make sure you don't select a similar-looking "wireless access point".